marcosalcazar/django-curriculumvitae/README.md

 django-curriculumvitae
 ======================

-A Django project to build a simple CV
+A Django project to build a simple CV or Resumé

 Installation
 ------------